skip to content

 Most companies developing free software make money by selling services around their software, rather than the software itself.
 This is sometimes done by selling everything as a package: the customer buys the CD, book, and support contract at once.
 The software can still guarantee your freedoms.

-Why are some Linux distributions not fully free?
+Why are some GNU/Linux distributions not fully free?

-Some Linux distributions are available at no charge, but include restrictive software.
+Some GNU/Linux distributions are available at no charge, but include restrictive software.
 Why is it so?

 There are typically three types of policies regarding the inclusion of non-free software:

 • Some GNU/Linux distributors do not compromise on the freedom of software, and make sure their distribution are entirely free.
-Such is the case of gNewSense, which is a Ubuntu derivative with all restricting components removed.
+Such is the case of Debian (though non-free software can be installed if necessary).

 • Some GNU/Linux distributors assemble free and restrictive software without distinction.
 Such distributors would not like users to think of their freedom, and rather advertise only the technical capabilities of their product.
 Using such distributions isn't much better than using Windows.
 We value your freedom and recommend you choose carefully!